The hottest potato on UK Piano Forums within the last couple of weeks has been the issue of using touch in our teaching.

-Here then is my Policy for Touch, reproduced for you exactly as it is given to prospective students and parents:
+Here then is my Studio Policy for the use of touch, reproduced for you exactly as it is given to prospective students and parents:

 The Use of Touch

 Touch is used to identify tension, correct alignment, and help students develop their own kinaesthetic awareness.
-This work is crucial for beginners, and where players have neglected healthy technique or developed poor habits it is equally vital to support somatic (movement) retraining.
+This work is crucial for beginners, and essential where players have developed physical habits which require somatic (movement) retraining.

-- Touch is limited to: hands, wrists, arms, and very occasionally the shoulders and back.
+- Touch is limited to: hands, wrists, the arms, shoulders and back.